haitte/Localite/Technical Report Template/README.md

-all the project documents will be sstore here.
+all the project documents will be store here.